-Both the SX420 and the AZ901 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the AZ901 followed on from the Kodak AZ651.
+The AZ901 is a recent model that features in the current product line-up of Kodak.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Kodak AZ901?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More compact: Is smaller (104x69mm vs 139x104mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 452g or 58 percent) and hence easier to carry around.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.